-The implementation of remote home learning provided many challenges for students, families and teachers.
-Children not only in Australia, but all around the world, all faced the same challenges when it came to their schooling during the pandemic.
-The school developed and implemented an online remote home learning portal to support families during this time with their child’s remote home learning.
-All activities and learning was uploaded onto this portal on a Friday ready for the following week’s learning tasks.
-The online portal provided a central place where families could find everything that they would need for learning each week.
+The implementation of remote and flexible learning provides many challenges for students, families and teachers.
+Children not only in Australia, but all around the world, all face the same challenges when it comes to their schooling during the pandemic.
+The school developed and implemented an online remote and flexible learning portal to support families during this time with their child’s remote learning program.
+Remote Learning Programs and activities are uploaded onto the portal for the following week’s learning tasks.
+The online portal provides a central place where families can locate everything that they need for remote learning.

 The teachers at SFdS are passionate about what they do and continue to do, to work really hard to ensure that they are providing the best educational experiences possible during challenging circumstances.
-I am grateful for the amazing staff at SFdS who worked tirelessly to ensure that we were able to maintain some continuity in the learning of our children.
-Our home learning program allowed for flexible, self-paced, learning and was enhanced by multimedia, as well as access to a wide range of on-line resources and activities.
+I am grateful for the amazing staff at SFdS who work tirelessly to ensure that we are able to maintain some continuity in the learning of our children.
+Our remote and flexible learning program allows for flexible, self-paced, learning and is enhanced by multimedia, as well as access to a wide range of on-line resources and activities.

-SFdS is enforcing a variety of guidelines and strategies to support physical distancing and good hygiene practices to reduce the risk of coronavirus (COVID-19) transmission within the school environment.
-The guidelines and strategies are being implemented to help create a safe environment at SFdS in this current COVID-19 climate.
+St Francis de Sales enforces a variety of guidelines and strategies to support physical distancing and good hygiene practices to reduce the risk of coronavirus (COVID-19) transmission within the school environment.
+The guidelines and strategies are implemented to help create a safe environment at school during this current COVID-19 climate.

 St Francis de Sales understands this is a very unique situation the world is in and may cause a significant degree of anxiety for you and your child.